Hero background

 Weekdays

-Monday to Friday, days are spent mainly at the Ahero Community Resource Centre, within the community farm and the agricultural areas of the centre.
-Activities are practical and hands-on: field work, crop care, support for the poultry unit and maintenance of shared spaces.
+From Monday to Friday, your days mostly happen at the Ahero Community Resource Centre, on the community farm and the centre's growing areas.
+The work is hands-on and physical: working in the fields, looking after crops, supporting the poultry unit and maintaining shared spaces.

-Due to the warm climate, activities are concentrated in the cooler parts of the day.
-Afternoons are generally dedicated to rest, community life or informal exchanges with local staff and fellow participants.
+Because of the warm climate, the activities are mostly in the cooler hours of the day.
+The afternoon is usually for resting, community life or informal moments to chat with the local staff and the other participants.

 08:00Breakfast and getting ready for the day

-11:00Field work: planting, irrigation, weeding, crop care or support for the poultry unit
+11:00Field work: planting, irrigation, weeding, looking after crops or supporting the poultry unit

-13:00Lunch break and rest during the hottest hours
+13:00Lunch break and rest during the warmer hours

-16:00Free time, community life or light maintenance tasks
+16:00Free time, community life or light maintenance work

-19:30Shared dinner at the centre and free time with fellow volunteers
+19:30Shared dinner at the centre and free time with the other volunteers

 Weekend

-Weekends are free from scheduled activities — the perfect time to slow down, recharge and explore the area at your own pace.
-You can visit Kisumu, explore the shores of Lake Victoria, take a nature trip or simply stay at the centre and share some time with the local community.
+Weekends are free of set activities.
+A good time to slow down, recharge and take in the area informally.
+If you fancy it, you can visit Kisumu, head around Lake Victoria, get out into nature, or just stay at the centre and spend time with the community.

 Visit Kisumu